 Buyers should provide a timeline of future order deliveries.

 Evaluate major factors to mitigate risk

 Suppliers of finished broad-woven cotton fabrics are exposed to a high level of supply chain risk, which stems primarily from the volatile price of cotton.
-Volatility in cotton prices means that finished fabric suppliers have little opportunity to negotiate prices with cotton manufacturers, which in turn struggle to negotiate with...
+Volatility in cotton prices means that finished fabric suppliers have little opportunity to negotiate prices with cotton manufacturers.
+In turn, cotton manufacturers struggle to negotiate...
 Subscribe to learn more.